What is Chime?

 What kind of card does Chime provide?

 Chime cards are provided by Visa.
-Therefore is only one kind of physical card, a Visa debit card.
+Therefore there is only one kind of physical card, a Visa debit card.
 Chime provides EMV chip cards, which cannot be used for making contactless payments.

 How long till I get my Chime card?